What is a pelvis fracture?

 People of all ages may suffer from serious pelvic injuries after accidents involving falls from elevated heights, bikes, cars and motorcycles.
 Elderly people can fracture the pelvic bone with just a mild fall.
-Pelvis fractures are now happening most frequently among 15 to 28-year-old males, although pelvis fractures in the over-35 age group happen more frequently among women.
+Pelvis fractures are now happening most frequently among 15- to 28-year-old males, although pelvis fractures among women happen most frequently over the age of 35.

 The pelvic bone sits between the lower limbs and abdomen in humans, where it connects the spinal lumbar region to the femurs.
 The pelvis can be divided into the following parts:

 - Pelvic cavity, which is subdivided into the following parts:

 - Perineum (below floor/diaphragm)

 The pelvis is made up of three large bones, in addition to three to five smaller bones in the coccyx.
 The sacrum and coccyx form the pelvis in the posterior dorsal, and the two hipbones form the lateral and anterior portion of the pelvis.
 The ilium, ischium and pubis remain separate from one another before a human hits puberty, and begin to fuse as one matures into adulthood.